Dillon P. Cogan Headshot

 Dillon P. Cogan completed his B.S. in chemistry at Michigan State University in 2013, where he worked with Prof. Jetze J. Tepe on the synthesis of small-molecule anticancer drugs.
 During his doctoral studies at the University of Illinois at Urbana-Champaign, Cogan trained in enzymology and structural biology under the guidance of Prof. Satish K. Nair.
 There, he investigated numerous enzymatic reaction mechanisms involved in the biosynthesis of modified peptide natural products.

 After obtaining his Ph.D. in biochemistry in 2019, Cogan moved to Stanford University as an NIH postdoctoral fellow to study the mechanisms of polyketide antibiotic biosynthesis by enzymatic assembly lines in the laboratory of Prof. Chaitan Khosla.
-During his postdoctoral studies, Cogan also collaborated with physician-scientists at Stanford to develop antibody-based imaging probes for cardiac surgeries.
+During his postdoctoral studies, Cogan also collaborated with physician-scientists to develop antibody-based imaging probes for cardiac surgeries.

 Areas of Expertise